SonuNM1/Array-String-Problems-Java/Array Problems/README.md

 - Find the occurrence of an integer in the array ✅

-- Sort the array of 0s, 1s and 2s
+- Sort the array of 0s, 1s and 2s / Sort colors     ✅

-- Subarray with given sum
+- Subarray with given sum - Naive and Optimized  ✅

 - Rotate an array to the left/right by D places